ritzie96/hackathon/README.md

 Tools used:

-Python(Flask), Html, CSS, Bootstrap, Azure DeVops(version control), Azure container registry(Docker), Azure Web App Service.
+Python(Flask), Html, CSS, Bootstrap, Azure DeVops(version control), Azure container registry(Docker), Azure Web App Service, PowerBI Pro.

-(Note - This app was originally developed in DevOps, but as that link cannot be accessed outside KPMG repository, I have put the code here.)
+(Note - This app was originally developed in DevOps, but as that link cannot be accessed outside KPMG repository, I have put the code here.

+Also, the dashboard of the app leads to a powerbi report which requires PRO license)